microsoft/CNTK/Examples/Image/Classification/ConvNet/Python/README.md

 `python ConvNet_CIFAR10_DataAug.py`

 We use a fixed crop ratio of `0.8` and scale the image to `32x32` pixels for training.
-Since all training images are pre-padded to `40x40` pixels, effectively we only perfrom translation transform without scaling.
+Since all training images are pre-padded to `40x40` pixels, effectively we only perform translation transform without scaling.
 The accuracy of the network on test data is around `14%`, which is a lot better than the previous model.